CONNX Security is ideally suited to handle cross platform security issues.

 1) Join Direction (Left outer Joins, or Right outer Joins)

-2) Indexes available on tables in query that match criteria columns
+2) Indexes available on tables in the query that match criteria columns

-3) Indexes available on tables in query that match join columns
+3) Indexes available on tables in the query that match join columns

 4) Table cardinality

 The CONNX SQL Engine analyzes this data to determine the best way to process the query.
 This is done dynamically for each query executed.

 You say that CONNX supports high-performance SQL "joins", even across multiple database sources.
 What does this mean?
 Why is it important?

 CONNX includes a unique high-performance, disparate database join technology that allows CONNX to join tables together from separate databases.
 This functionality means that if data is stored in two or more different databases, CONNX will join the data from the separate databases as if the database were one physical database.
 This is extremely important when developing mission-critical, enterprise-wide applications that span several physical databases.

 Yes.
 CONNX Versions are backward compatible except where noted in the CONNX documentation.